-Updated for tax year 2023.
+Updated for tax year 2025.

-You know you can claim your kids on your tax return.
+You know you can claim your kids on your income tax return.
 But what if you also support Mom and Dad?

 Here’s what you need to know about claiming your parents as dependents on your income tax return.